Aims and Scope

 - Economic theory;

-- Islamic economic institutions
+- Islamic economic institutions;

-- Islamic banking;
+- Islamic banking and finance;

 - Economic development;